mattbit212/LRE/README.md

 5. **Citation**
 If you use this method or code in your research, please cite the following:

 Yusuf, A. (2025).
 Computational Implementation of Linear Reference Elbow (LRE) Method for Optimal Cluster Determination in K-Means Algorithm.
-IOP Conference Series.
-[DOI pending]
+IOP Conference Series. [https://doi.org/10.5281/zenodo.16574800]
-DOI for the code version (https://doi.org/10.5281/zenodo.16574800).